SaFest 2026 weeklong programme

 14:00 Learning From Safeguarding Review of Sara Sharif

-14:30 Keynote title to be confirmed - Maria Cassidy, NWG
+14:30 Supporting Parents/Carers in the Response to Repeat Missing Children - Maria Cassidy, NWG

 15:30 Break